-Immunohistochemistry (IHC) is a special test that pathologists perform on tissue to aid them in making a diagnosis.
+Immunohistochemistry (IHC) is a special test that pathologists perform on tissue to help them make the correct diagnosis.
 Immunohistochemistry allows pathologists to highlight groups of cells based on the chemicals those cells are making.

 Immunohistochemistry is usually performed on tissue after the more common H&E stain has performed.
 For this reason, immunohistochemistry is considered an ancillary test (a test that supports other tests).

 Immunohistochemistry works by attaching a probe (an antibody) to the chemical of interest (the antigen).
 Importantly, the probe will only stick to cells that contain the chemical of interest.
 A second probe is then added to the tissue which makes the cells containing the initial chemical change colour.